shocnt/se-201-training-20191129/00_command.md

 YOURNAME: Your Unique Name without spaces (ex: shuchida)

 - Instruction
-[WSVM]: Operate from your Workspace VM
+[KubeVM]: Operate from your kubectl VM
 [CALM]: Operate from Calm GUI
 [Browser]: Operate from your local browser
 [DevWSVM]: Operate from the Developer's workspace VM created from 03_cicd-base.json blueprint